hackerdrinks/awesome-singapore/README.md

-# Links to awesome groups in Singapore
+# Links to Awesome Tech Things in Singapore 🇸🇬

 This is our attempt to collate the various fanstastic user groups and communities based here in Singapore.